noobboon7/DataStructures/InterviewDS/ProblemSolving.md

 # Interview Cheat Sheet

-From Andrei Neagoie's Master The Coding Interview: Data Structures + Algorithms The 3 pillars of good code:
+The 3 pillars of good code:

 1. Readable
 2. Time Complexity
 3. Space Complexity

-## What skills interviewer is looking for:
+## What skills interviewer is looking for

 - Analytic Skills - How can you think through problems and analyze things?
 - Coding Skills - Do you code well, by writing clean, simple, organized, readable code? - - Technical knowledge - Do you know the fundamentals of the job you're applying for? - - - Communication skills: Does your personality match the companies’ culture?